Quantum optical reset with classical memory: Abstract

 \section{Abstract}

 Dynamic quantum circuits generate states that depend on the measurement results obtained during circuit execution.
 To date such a quantum computing model has mainly been implemented with qubit-based superconducting hardware utilizing $\sf reset$ operations and classical logic.
 Here we develop a model of optical $\sf reset$ by using time-bin self-looped interferometers demonstrated in recent experiments.
-Synchronizing the optical $\sf reset$ with a simple classical device storing history of measurement results allows one to decrease uncertainty of future measurements, which suggests unprecedented flexibility in constructing dynamical circuits on optical platforms.
-We reveal and characterize information flow in the proposed $\sf reset$ model with distinct information-theoretic measures.
+Synchronizing the optical $\sf reset$ with a simple classical device storing history of measurement results allows one to decrease uncertainty of future measurements, which suggests new possibilities for constructing dynamical circuits on optical platforms.
+Information flow with significant multi-time correlations and memory depth is identified through distinct information-theoretic measures.
+We discuss potential applications of the proposed reset model, including the realization of boson sampling and experimental tests of the quantum-mechanical formulation of Landauer’s principle.